-Once your ads disapproved for malicious links or unwanted software, there is a high chance that Google won’t approve your ads again automatically.
+Once your ads are disapproved for malicious links or unwanted software, there is a high chance that Google won’t approve your ads again automatically.
 You will need for manual review.
 In that case, follow the next step.

 Step 6: Contact Google

-Assuming that you already contacted Google Ads support and they sent you some malicious links they found on your website.
+Assuming that you already contacted Google Ads support and sent you some malicious links they found on your website.

 Google ads support will raise a ticket for you and will arrange for manual review.